Old version

 additional testing on your own.
 You can do so in the Interactions Pane,

-or by adding code to one of the clients, or by adding a main
+or by adding code to one of the clients, or by adding a main method to

-the Card
+the Card class.

 If you are unable to get a given method to compile, make sure to comment out the body of the method (keeping the method header and possibly a dummy return value) so that we’ll still be able to test your other methods.